-The c-bit is set if the program requests more memory than the system limit (currently 20K words), or if more than 8 segmentation registers would be required to implement the break.
+The c-bit is set if the program requests more memory than the system limit or if more than 8 segmentation registers would be required to implement the break.
 From C, -1 is returned for these errors.

 chdir - change working directory